pritayan/Arctyx/README.md

 -├── scripts/       # Custom shell scripts
 -└── assets/        # Optional: for music art / background (not included yet)

+---
 ## AND THAT'S 'SCRIPTS' NOT 'SCRITPS' ......

+## Changes and Edits are welcome.
+Join me in making it more advance and Frost-cool !!!!
+---
 ## 📦 Installation

 ```bash